mccoy-lab/t2t-variants/genome_masks/README.md

 The approach below generates three genome masks, according to the three criteria described in the following article: https://www.illumina.com/science/genomics-research/articles/identifying-genomic-regions-with-high-quality-single-nucleotide-.html

 These masks define regions of the genome where SNV discovery and genotyping is relatively reliable.
 The three masks are then intersected to create one combined mask.
+Note that the results uploaded here are for the `T2T-CHM13v1.0` assembly, though the code could be generalized to any assembly version.

 ```
 module load samtools